kvinay7/interview-preparation/Java.md

            // Try-Catch-Finally
            try {                           // try is used to define a block of code where exceptions may occur. validateNumber(-1);          // Throws CustomException
+              int result = divide(10, 0);  // Handle the exception here - Ducking Exception
-           } catch (CustomException e) {   // catch is used to handle the exception thrown by the try block.
+           } catch (CustomException | ArithmeticException e) {   // catch is used to handle the exception thrown by the try block.
               System.out.println("Caught exception: " + e.getMessage());
            } finally {                     // A block that always executes, whether or not an exception occurs, even if a return statement is present in the try or catch block.
 Used for cleanup activities like closing resources.
               System.out.println("This is the finally block.");